 Without Jones and Simon teaming up in the halves, the Warriors had an abhorrent 4-1-20 record in 1999-2000.

-Probably the least-heralded Warriors halves combo to play more than a handful of games together, Roveilli and Witt are the second-most successful pairing in the club’s history.
+Probably the least-heralded Warriors halves combo to play more than a handful of games together, Roveilli and Witt are the third-most successful pairing in the club’s history.

 Witt joined the Warriors in 2007 after stints with Parramatta and Manly.
 With Rovelli, the ace goalkicker helped guide the Warriors to their first finals appearance in four years – and the club’s most recent top-four finish – with 13 wins and a draw in their 20 regular-season games together.

 Ivan Cleary mixed it up in 2008, with Nathan Fien occupying a starting jersey for much of the season; Witt and Rovelli battled it out for the other halves spot as the Warriors stormed to a preliminary final appearance.

 Their unlikely success provides an age-old reminder that no matter how good your halves are, they can’t fire without dominant forwards – as Witt and Rovelli had in 2007 with Price, Wiki, Luck and company.
 Johnson and a revolving cast of five-eighths were hampered by an ailing pack.

 2. Brett Seymour and James Maloney – 20 games (2010-11): 12 wins, 8 losses (60% win)

 Top marks if you predicted this halves pairing to boast a top-two winning percentage in Warriors history.

 Wayward former Brisbane and Cronulla half Brett Seymour joined the Warriors in 2010, playing just 22 games.
 But he teamed up with Maloney in 20 of them and the duo struck up a nice combination, steering the side to a fifth-placed finish in 2010.